davidq1688/271_kalman_filter_project/project_report/Project Report.md

 :--:|
 *Average Residual Correlation for 1000 Realization* |

 The above result is calculated from randomly choosing two time index and compute the average over 1000 realizations the dot product of the residuals at those two times.
-We can see that the residual correlation is a small number and we can safely assume that the noise generated is Markov.
+We can see that the residual correlation of 0.001537 is a small number and we can safely assume that the noise generated is Markov.

 ## Conclusion